First Louisiana Oil Well

 Although the Jules Clements No. 1 well is on only a 1/32 of an acre lease, it marked the state’s first oil production and launched the Louisiana petroleum industry.
 It opened the prolific Jennings field, which Heywood developed by securing leases and building pipelines and storage tanks.

 The Jennings oilfield reached its peak production of more than nine million barrels in 1906.
 Meanwhile, an October 1905 discovery in northern Louisiana further expanded the state’s young petroleum industry.
-See Louisiana Oil City Museum.
+Visit the Louisiana Oil City Museum.

 Haywood returned to Alaska in 1908 on a big-game hunting trip.
 He retraced much of his travels to the Klondike gold fields, notes Smiley.